Malicious Domain Blocking and Reporting (MDBR) Newest Service for U.S. SLTTs

-Ed Mattison was appointed Executive Vice President of CIS Operations & Security Services in April 2020.
-Mattison is responsible for providing executive leadership to advance the missions of the Multi-State Information Sharing and Analysis Center® (MS-ISAC®), and the Elections Infrastructure Information Sharing and Analysis Center® (EI-ISAC®).
-He is also charged with providing global security services and support to government and private sector organizations.
+At the time of this publication, Mattison was responsible for providing executive leadership to advance the missions of the Multi-State Information Sharing and Analysis Center® (MS-ISAC®), and the Elections Infrastructure Information Sharing and Analysis Center® (EI-ISAC®).
+He was also charged with providing global security services and support to government and private sector organizations.

 Senior Vice President and Deputy of Sales and Business Services

 As Senior Vice President and Deputy of Sales and Business Services, Gina Chapman helps drive business strategy across the Sales, Business Development, Communications, and Marketing functions at CIS.
 She also serves as Deputy to the Executive Vice President.